Jeniffen/projectr/README.md

 ## Code of Conduct

-Please note that the tidyverse project is released with a [Contributor Code of Conduct](#).
+Please note that the projectr project is released with a [Contributor Code of Conduct](#).
 By contributing to this project, you agree to abide by its terms.